tau-adl/Crazyballoon/README.md

 ## Instructions ##

 The modified firmware, along with enviroment setup can be found on this <a href="https://github.com/tau-adl/crazyfile-firmware.git"> repository </a>.</br>
 For some python utility scripts (and for cfclient) it is required to install <a href="https://github.com/bitcraze/crazyflie-clients-python">cfclient</a>/<a href="https://github.com/bitcraze/crazyflie-lib-python">cflib</a>.
-Installation Instructions can be found on the repo README.
+Installation Instructions can be found on the repo README.(preferably should go with pip3 installation - use version 2019.9.1 and 0.1.8 respectively)

 ### Compilation & Flashing ###